Maxen Kapo

-Maxen Kapo (born 19 January 2001) is a French professional footballer who plays as a midfielder for Swiss Promotion League club Étoile Carouge, on loan from Lausanne-Sport.
+Maxen Amadou Kapo (born 19 January 2001) is a French professional footballer who plays as a midfielder.

 Club career

 Paris Saint-Germain

 An academy graduate of Paris Saint-Germain, Kapo signed his first professional contract on 14 March 2019.
 However, despite four appearances on the bench during the 2020–21 season, he failed to make a breakthrough in the first team.

 Lausanne-Sport

 On 17 June 2021, Kapo joined Swiss Super League club Lausanne-Sport.
 He signed a four-year contract with the club.
 He made his professional debut on 7 August in a 3–1 league defeat against Grasshopper.

 Étoile Carouge (loan)

 In July 2022, Kapo joined Swiss Promotion League club Étoile Carouge on a season long loan deal.

 International career

 Kapo is a France youth international.
 He made his debut for the France U19 team on 25 February 2020 in a 3–1 defeat against Portugal.

 Personal life

 Born in France, Kapo is of Ivorian descent.
 His uncle, Olivier, is a former France international footballer, who was part of French squad that won the 2003 FIFA Confederations Cup.